 Contact the department of the major that you wish to change into to understand their major change process.

 Adding a Merchandising Minor is easy.
 Stop by the main department office, 150 Aylesworth SE to complete the required paperwork and pick up a current checksheet.
 Note that additional coursework beyond courses on the checksheet may be required in order to complete the Merchandising Minor.
 We encourage you to meet with your advisor on a regular basis so that careful planning of regular coursework and elective coursework is complete.

-Apparel and Merchandising and Interior Design 4-year plans of study are located outside of the department main office, 150 Aylesworth SE.
+Apparel and Merchandising and Interior Design 4-year programs of study are located outside of the department main office, 150 Aylesworth SE.
 Please bring an up to date 4-year plan filled in with your completed coursework to all of your advising appointments.
 Your Degree Progress Audit on RAMWeb will help you track courses toward your degree completion.
 Please check this on a regular basis and become familiar with the format.